hapax/hapax.github.io/assets/alien-maths.md

 <!-- There is every reason to suppose there are measurable cognitive
 differences; survival depends on it. -->

-These finer distinctions, if they exist, do not embody a mere "agreement that holds throughout the speech community".
+The periodic table does not embody a mere
+"agreement that holds throughout the speech community";
 <!-- Certainly it is an agreement, but it not an arbitrary one.-->
-Just like the periodic table, linguistic differences can encode facts about the world we care to pay attention to.
+rather, it encodes facts about the world chemists care to pay attention to.
 I use the word "encode" deliberately, since words tokenise relevant differences in a way that *aids compression*.
 It literally takes less bytes to say things, and lowers the cognitive